-A formulation of modified release niacin and with crystalline immediate-release niacin was found to offer similar results.
+Research showed that a formulation of modified release niacin and with crystalline immediate-release niacin offered similar results.

-Immediate release tablets come dosages ranging from 50mg to 500mg.
-Initial dosing should be as low as possible to decrease adverse effect reactions and slowly titrated preferably no more than 500 mg over 4 weeks to patient’s response and tolerance.
+Immediate-release tablets come dosages ranging from 50mg to 500mg.
+Initial dosing should be as low as possible to decrease adverse effect reactions and slowly titrated, preferably no more than 500 mg over four weeks to the patient’s response and tolerance.

 Reverses in insulin resistance induced by lipid overload and rapid reduction of plasma FFA were observed with acute administration of niacin.

-At the time of niacin administration, alcohol should be avoided as it may increase the risk of pruritus and flushing.
-Niacin therapy is not recommended in patients who are chronic alcohol abusers due to increased risk of hepatotoxicity.
+At the time of niacin administration, patients should avoid alcohol as it may increase the risk of pruritus and flushing.
+Niacin therapy is not a recommended pharmaceutical therapy in patients who are chronic alcohol abusers due to an increased risk of hepatotoxicity.